 - Monthly Recurring Revenue = ARPU x Total Number of Monthly Users

-Now, the simple way to calculate MRR is to calculate your Average Revenue per User (ARPU) on a monthly basis and then multiply it by the total number of users in a given month.
+The simple way to calculate MRR is to calculate your Average Revenue per User (ARPU) every month and then multiply it by the total number of users in a given month.

 Let’s understand this with the help of the example mentioned above.
-Say, for instance, ‘Zootin’, a web streaming app, has 1000 customers and its ARPU per month is $200.
+For instance, ‘Zootin’, a web streaming app, has 1000 customers, and its monthly ARPU is $200.
 Thus, the total MRR of ‘Zootin’ is $200,000.

 Forecasting Annual Recurring Revenue

 Typically, SaaS businesses use two methods for forecasting ARR.
 These include Bottoms-Up or Revenue Driver ARR Modelling and Top-Down or Trendline ARR Modelling.